VRCFury/VRCFury/CONTRIBUTING.md

-# Contributing
+# Contributing to VRCFury

+## How to make code changes

+* Review the import `License Requirements` section below.
+* Check out this repository into a new directory (outside your unity project).
+* If you installed using the VCC, remove the package using the VCC.
+* If you installed using the installer, remove the package from unity's Package Manager "In Project" section.
+* In unity's Package Manager tab, click +, `Add Package From Disk`, then select the com.vrcfury.vrcfury/package.json file from this repo.
+* Make changes using either Jetbrains Rider, VSCode, or a text editor (if you're brave).
+* Commit, and submit a Pull request with your changes.
+  * Don't forget to include the snippet described in the `License Requirements`.
+  * Don't forget to add your name to the bottom of this page if you feel your change was substantial!

+## License Requirements

-For source code contributions to be accepted, you must have full, 100% ownership of the contribution, and the code author / rights owner must release the contribution into the public domain.
-Pasting `The Unlicense` into a submitted merge request is sufficient for this purpose.
+For source code contributions to be accepted, you must have full, 100% ownership of the contribution, and you must release your contribution into the public domain.
+This is to ensure that the VRCFury license may be adjusted in the future if needed, to prevent unintended commercial, illegal, or immoral use.
+Pasting `The Unlicense` into your merge request is sufficient for this purpose.

-Please also add your name to the list at the bottom!

 ```
 The changes made in this contribution are free and unencumbered software